 Why do pharmacists compound?

-Pharmacists compound individualized, customized preparations a patient needs when manufactured products have not or will not serve the patient's needs and accomplish the overall goal of improving the patient's quality of life.
+Pharmacists compound individualized, customized preparations for patients when manufactured products have not or will not serve the patient's needs.
+The overall goal of compounding is to improve patients' quality of life.

 Do all pharmacists compound?